ethereum-optimism/optimism/README.md

 ## Directory Layout

 ```
+contracts -- A Merkleized MIPS processor on chain + the challenge logic
 minigeth -- A standalone "geth" capable of computing a block transition
 mipigo -- minigeth compiled for MIPS.
 Outputs a MIPS binary that's run and mapped at 0x0
-mipsevm -- A MIPS runtime in the EVM (see also contracts/)
+mipsevm -- A MIPS runtime in the EVM
 ```

 ## Usage